ccmbioinfo/stager/README.md

 included in the requirements.
 For example, `gunicorn --bind 0.0.0.0:5000 --preload --workers 1 --threads 2 wsgi:app` will prefork one worker child process with two threads to serve up the Flask routes, listening on port 5000.

+N.B.
+If using `contains_eager` in a SQLAlchemy query, do not use `first_or_404` as this will affect each collection, so each collection will contain at most one item, which is certainly not the intent.
+Use `one_or_none` instead in this case.
 ### Web frontend
 You will need a recent Node.js and Yarn (`npm install -g yarn`).
 1. Switch to the `react` directory.